orliesaurus/pulsemcp-server/README.md

 Parameters:

 - `query` (optional): Search term to filter servers
-- `integrations` (optional): Array of integration slugs to filter by
 - `count_per_page` (optional): Number of results per page (maximum: 5000)
 - `offset` (optional): Number of results to skip for pagination